ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Nevertheless, when it comes to energy consumption, the selected JVM implementations exhibit varying levels of energy efficiency depending on the use case, sometimes displaying significant differences.

-Overall, based on the conducted tests and collected data, it's evident that energy consumption during the build time is significantly higher in the case of GraalVM Native Image, especially when PGO is enabled, compared to other JVMs.
-However, this is expected, as the GraalVM Native Image performs the compilation process ahead of time.
+Overall, based on the conducted tests and collected data, it's evident that energy consumption during the build time is significantly higher in the case of Oracle GraalVM Native Image, especially when PGO is enabled, compared to other JVMs.
+However, this is expected, as the Oracle GraalVM Native Image performs the compilation process ahead of time.
 Additionally, Azul Prime VM exhibits slightly higher energy consumption during build time compared to other JVMs such as Eclipse OpenJ9 VM, Oracle GraalVM, OpenJDK HotSpot VM, and GraalVM CE.

 The build energy consumption is one aspect to consider, but we also need to evaluate runtime efficiency, which includes both energy consumption and performance.
-In terms of runtime efficiency, the GraalVM Native Image with PGO enabled showed the highest efficiency.
+In terms of runtime efficiency, the Oracle GraalVM Native Image with PGO enabled showed the highest efficiency.
 While its normalized energy consumption score was relatively moderate compared to other JVMs, it delivered the best overall normalized throughput across all tested use cases.

-GraalVM Native Image without PGO, Azul Prime VM, Oracle GraalVM, GraalVM CE, and OpenJDK HotSpot VM exhibited similar efficiency in terms of power consumption versus performance, with marginal differences.
+Oracle GraalVM Native Image without PGO, Azul Prime VM, Oracle GraalVM, GraalVM CE, and OpenJDK HotSpot VM exhibited similar efficiency in terms of power consumption versus performance, with marginal differences.
 Eclipse OpenJ9 VM, on the other hand, also demonstrated moderate overall energy consumption but exhibited the lowest performance in terms of throughput.

 This study was conducted using generally available and common features across the selected JVMs, with little to no tuning (i.e., only adjusting the initial and maximum heap size), except the PGO for the Native-Image.
 However, it is important to note that there are other specific JVM features available (to improve start-up response times, reducing memory footprint, and eventually reducing energy consumption) that might change the picture in a real-world scenario.
 Examples of such features include Eclipse OpenJ9's [shared class cache (SCC)](https://eclipse.dev/openj9/docs/shrc), Azul Prime VM's [ReadyNow!](https://www.azul.com/products/components/readynow), or the novel technology [CRaC](https://wiki.openjdk.org/display/crac) introduced in the OpenJDK.